WP Full Pay - Stripe plugin for WordPress

 Stripe webhooks on WP Full Pay dashboard

-Next, on your Stripe dasboard, you should configure the endpoint URL by selecting webhook events for payment statuses like “charged”, “failed”, “pending”, etc.
+Next, on your Stripe dashboard, you should configure the endpoint URL by selecting webhook events for payment statuses like “charged”, “failed”, “pending”, etc.

 Refer to our support article to learn how to set up Stripe webhooks in WP Full Pay.